-An external common label/sticker with E or H, similar to LPG and CNG, is required to be placed near the number plate, as per LPG/CNG requirements, to identify electric or hydrogen buses to emergency services.
+An external common label/sticker with E or H, like LPG and CNG, is required to be placed near the number plate, as per LPG/CNG requirements, to identify electric or hydrogen buses to emergency services.
 This label/sticker is not required for diesel or petrol buses.
 Additional signs to be placed on external panels identifying where battery packs are located.
+Telematics Fatigue and driver distraction can be serious safety concerns in public transport operation and Waka Kotahi supports the investigation and trial of these systems.
+Telematics should be able to monitor factors affecting passenger comfort, braking, acceleration, cornering, and speeding.
+It should give the driver real-time feedback and enable incidents to be recorded and traceable to a particular driver.